Mandar-Desurkar/Data-Structure-Lab-Programm-s-/README.md

-# Data-Structure-Lab-Programm-s-
+# Data-Structure-Lab-Programs
-These are DS Lab programmes
+These are DS Lab programs